SOHR: Dozens of Armed Militants Still Hold Corner of Syria Prison

 Dozens of armed Islamic State militants remained holed up in the last occupied section of a Syrian prison, U.S.-backed Kurdish-led forces said Thursday.
 The two sides clashed a day after the Syrian Democratic Forces announced they had regained full control of the facility.

-Fighting between the armed extremists and SDF troops left at least two Islamic extremists dead Thursday, the SDF said in a statement.
+Fighting between the armed extremists and SDF troops left at least two militants dead, the SDF said in a statement.
 It said between 60 and 90 militants were hiding out in the northern section of the prison in the northeastern city of Hassakeh.

 The SDF claimed Wednesday it had regained full control of the prison — a week after scores of militants overran the facility.
-The attackers allowed some to escape, took hostages, including child detainees, and clashed with SDF fighters in violence that killed dozens.
+The attackers allowed some to escape, took hostages and clashed with SDF fighters in violence that killed dozens.

 Thousands have been displaced because of the violence that began with a bold attack on the prison last Thursday.
 There were overnight celebrations in the city, including fireworks, after news that the prison had been recaptured.